 The Arab Network for Food Sovereignty aims to achieve the following goals

-The General Assembly of the Arab Network for Food Sovereignty met in Amman on the 4th of May, 2016, and voted for the following executive committee:
+The General Assembly of the Arab Network for Food Sovereignty met in Beirut on the 30th of March, 2018, and voted for the following executive committee:

 The Network's members represent Jordan, Palestine, Lebanon, Iraq, Egypt, Algeria, Tunisia, Yemen, Sudan, Somalia, Oman, Saudi Arabia, Qatar, Mauritania and Morocco.